Jun 06 2020

 Amanda Nunes beat Felicia Spencer by unanimous decision in their 5 round contest during the main event of UFC 250, on Saturday 6th June 2020 at UFC APEX in Las Vegas.

-The scorecards were announced as in favor of winner Amanda Nunes.
+The scorecards were announced in favor of the winner Amanda Nunes.

 The fight was scheduled to take place over 5 rounds in the Women’s Featherweight division, which meant the weight limit was 145 pounds (10.4 stone or 65.8 KG).

-This contest was for the UFC women’s featherweight championship.
+This contest was for the vacant UFC women’s featherweight championship.

 Nunes vs Spencer stats

-Amanda Nunes stepped into the octagon with a record of 19 wins, 4 loses and 0 draws, 13 of those wins coming by the way of knock out and 3 by submission.
+Amanda Nunes stepped into the octagon with a record of 19 wins, 4 losses and 0 draws, 13 of those wins coming by the way of knock out and 3 by submission.

-Felicia Spencer made her way to the cage with a record of 8 wins, 1 loss and 0 draws, with 2 of those wins by knock out and 4 by submission.
+Felicia Spencer made her way to the cage with a record of 8 wins, 1 loss and 0 draws, 2 of those wins coming by knock out and 4 by submission.

-The stats suggested Nunes had a massive power advantage over Spencer, boasting at 68% knock out percentage over Spencer's 25%.
+The stats suggested Nunes had a massive power advantage over Spencer, boasting a 68% knock out percentage over Spencer's 25%.

-If the fight went to the ground, their records suggested Spencer had a massive advantage over Nunes, boosting at 50% submission rate over Nunes' 16%.
+If the fight went to the ground, their records suggested Spencer had a massive advantage over Nunes, boasting a 50% submission rate over Nunes' 16%.

 Nunes had a height advantage of 2 inches over Spencer.
 That also extended to a 1-inch reach advantage.